 Sustainability Sukuk is expected to drive ESG Sukuk and Islamic funds growth in 2021, as the recovery from the economic fallout from COVID-19 continues to be the prime focus for governments and corporates.
 ESG Sukuk issued in the first quarter amounted to over $2.5 billion, over half of the total ESG Sukuk issuance in 2020.
 Islamic ESG funds also continued to build momentum, and grew to a value of $756 million in the first quarter of 2021, following the launch of several Islamic SRI funds in Malaysia and Indonesia.

 More sharia-ESG funds are likely to be launched in coming years, in line with the growing issuance of green and sustainable Sukuk.
 In addition, the global economic slowdown caused by the pandemic will lead to greater numbers of social instruments being launched by Islamic financial institutions to tackle issues such as mass unemployment.
 With the growth of sustainable and ESG investments across various Islamic finance asset classes, this strategic alignment will unlock new long-term investment trajectories and trends for Islamic finance and ESG investors, while enabling Islamic financial institutions to discover new business opportunities.

-The writer is senior proposition manager, Islamic Finance, London Stock Exchange Group.
+The writer is a senior proposition manager, at Islamic Finance, London Stock Exchange Group.
 These views expressed are personal.